IBM-Cloud/terraform-provider-ibm/examples/portworx/vpc-worker-replace/README.md

 ## Note

 * This resource is different from all other resource of IBM Cloud.
 Worker replace has 2 operations, i.e. Delete old worker & Create a new worker.
-On `Create` of terraform, Replace operation is being handled where both the deletion & creation happens whereas on the `Delete` of terraform, only the state is cleared but not the actual resource.
+On `terraform apply`, Replace operation is being handled where both the deletion & creation happens whereas on the `terraform destroy`, only the state is cleared but not the actual resource.
-* If the worker list is being provided as inputs, the list should be user generated and should not be passed from the `ibm_container_cluster` data source.
+* When the worker list is being provided as inputs, the list must be user generated and should not be passed from the `ibm_container_cluster` data source.
-* If `terraform apply` fails during worker replace or while checking the portworx status, perform any one of the following actions before proceeding further.
+* If `terraform apply` fails during worker replace or while checking the portworx status, perform any one of the following actions before retrying.
   * Resolve the issue manually and perform `terraform untaint` to proceed with the subsequent workers in the list.
   * If worker replace is still needed, update the input list by replacing the existing worker id with the new worker id.